Getting started with Microchip: PIC32MZ-DA

 In order to receive error messages or to display simple debug or trace messages from your Embedded Wizard UI application, a serial terminal like 'Putty' or 'TeraTerm' should be used.

-★As soon as you connect your PIC32MZ-DAG-MEB-II target with the PC via USB, a new virtual Com Port appears within your system device list.
+★As soon as you connect your PIC32MZ-DA-MEB-II target with the PC via USB, a new virtual Com Port appears within your system device list.
 Open the device manager to get the port number of this COM port.
-The USB port on the PIC32MZ-DAG-MEB-II board is signed as UART USB
+The USB port on the PIC32MZ-DA-MEB-II board is signed as UART USB

 ★Now you can open your terminal application and connect it via COMx with the following settings: 115200-8-N-1